kineticstoolkit/kineticstoolkit_doc/html/_sources/filters_butter.md

 # Butterworth filter

-This section shows how to remove specific ranges of frequencies from a TimeSeries using [ktk.filters.butter](api/ktk.filters.butter.rst).

 The Butterworth filter may be the most used filter in biomechanics.
 It removes ranges of frequencies from the signal's frequency spectrum.
-Normally, we first identify the frequency range of our data, so that we can remove any signal outside this range.
+Normally, we first identify the frequency range of our data, so that we can remove any signal frequencies outside this range.

 Let's start by loading some noisy data.